selkamand/crux-docs/usage/crux_modules.rst

 If you want to learn about:

 - What genes are mutated in the greatest number of samples
 - What types of mutations are present in these recurrently mutated genes
-- What genes may be driving disease in each sample
+- Which reccurently mutated genes are affected in each sample
-- How sample-level metadata varies with mutational status of commonly mutated genes
+- How sample-level metadata varies with mutation status of recurrently mutated genes
 - How mutations found in particular samples of interest differ from others
+- How samples vary in the mutational status of a custom geneset

 Simply scroll down to <panelname> and select the <tabname> tab.